jadudm/cgov-util/README.md

 When running locally, this assumes `minio` is running as a stand-in for S3, and is specified as a `user-specified` service in the (local, bogus) VCAP_SERVICES config.

 (An example `config.json` is in this repository, and a more complete file in `internal/vcap/vcap_test.go`).

 ## assumptions

-* The `ENV` var is set to `LOCAL` for local testing.
+* The `ENV` var is set to `LOCAL` for local testing. i.e `export ENV="LOCAL"`
 * You have two Postgres containers running, one at port 5432, and another at 6543.

 You can change the local DB values in `config.yaml` to reflect your config.

 In a remote environment, the variable `VCAP_SERVICES` is referenced to extract values.

+## Minio
+Windows: Open powershell as administrator to download the tool.
+Move `C:\mc.exe` to the root of the project folder.
+`Invoke-WebRequest -Uri "https://dl.minio.io/client/mc/release/windows-amd64/mc.exe" -OutFile "C:\mc.exe"`

+Linux:

 ## adding a new command